-- A. Tier I Employees: The City agrees to provide a monthly medical insurance allowance ("Medical Allowance") to Members hired prior to July 1, 2000 to be used for the purpose of purchasing mandatory health coverage under offered through the CalPERS Health Program as governed by the Public Employees' Medical & Hospital Care Act ("PEMHCA") for the Member and his or her eligible dependents.
-The Effective the first full pay period following March 21, 2018, the Medical Allowance shall consist of the following: (1) a base contribution rate according to the current CalPERS schedule ("Base Contribution Rate"), plus (2) an amount equal to the difference between the Base Contribution Rate and the actual monthly premium for the medical insurance plan selected by the Member during the PEMHCA open enrollment period.
-The Medical Allowance will be made available through the Cafeteria Plan.
-Notwithstanding the preceding, the Medical Allowance will be no greater than the monthly premium for the second highest PERS family plan at the PERS-designated classification for Riverside County (currently the "Other Southern California Counties" rate).
-If a Member enrolls in a more expensive plan, he or she will be responsible for payment of any premium in excess of the capped amount.following amounts, as applicable: - (1) \$601.42 per month for Members electing Employee only coverage; - (2) \$1,202.83 per month for Members electing Employee plus one dependent coverage; or
+- A. Tier I Employees: The City agrees to provide a monthly medical insurance allowance ("Medical Allowance") to Members hired prior to July 1, 2000 to be used for the purpose of purchasing mandatory health coverage offered through the CalPERS Health Program as governed by the Public Employees' Medical & Hospital Care Act ("PEMHCA") for the Member and his or her eligible dependents.
+Effective the first full pay period following March 21, 2018, the Medical Allowance shall consist of the following: (1) a base contribution rate according to the current CalPERS schedule ("Base Contribution Rate"), plus (2) an amount equal to the difference between the Base Contribution Rate and the following amounts, as applicable: - (1) \$601.42 per month for Members electing Employee only coverage;

-(3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.
+- (2) \$1,202.83 per month for Members electing Employee plus one dependent coverage; or - (3) \$1,563.67 per month for Members electing Employee plus two or more dependents coverage.